 Spacing

-Space containers for adequate airflow and sunlight penetration around the base of each plant.
-Don't allow foliage to touch.
-We recommend growing Oregano in 4-inch or larger containers.
+Space containers for adequate airflow and sunlight penetration around the base and foliage of each plant.
+We recommend spacing 4-inch containers 6-8" on center and 10-inch containers 10-12" on center.

 Height Control